-The conceptual strategy used during this workshop was to identify injured resources (damage assessment), determine whether these resources are recovering (recovery monitoring), try to find the reasons why some resources are not recovering (research), and then see whether anything can be done about them (general restoration).
+The conceptual strategy used during this workshop was to identify the injured resources (damage assessment), determine whether these resources are recovering (recovery monitoring), try to find the reasons why some resources are not recovering (research), and determine whether anything can be done about them (general restoration).

-Identification of injured resources was a major goal of the Exxon Valdez Natural Resource Damage Assessment (NRDA) effort, and the results of that work provide the initial focus for this strategy.
-The resources identified as injured are the subjects of recovery monitoring to either verify recovery, or alternatively to identify resources that apparently are recovering only very slowly or not at all, i.e., non-recovering resources.
+Identification of injured resources was a major goal of the Exxon-Valdez Natural Resource Damage Assessment (NRDA) effort, and the results of that work provide the initial focus for this strategy.
+The resources identified as injured are the subjects of recovery monitoring to either follow recovery, or to identify resources that are recovering only very slowly or not at all, i.e. non-recovering resources.

-For the non-recovering resources, the scientific challenge is to identify the factors that constrain recovery and possible methods to affect or accelerate recovery.
-This is challenging because of the numerous possibilities.
-For example, herring returns to PWS may be low due to lingering toxic effects of the oil spill, to other human impacts such as over-fishing, or to any of several natural ecosystem factors such as predation, absence of prey at critical life stages, or disease, either singly or in combination.
-A major goal of the science workshops was to find a sense of scientific consensus regarding the most plausible factors influencing the recovery of injured resources, and to identify associated research approaches.
+For those resources that are not recovering, the scientific challenge is to determine the factors that are constraining their recovery and to identify possible methods to assist or accelerate recovery.
+This is a challenge because of the numerous possibilities of what is affecting a resource.
+For example, herring returns to PWS may be low due to lingering toxic effects of the oil spill, to other human impacts such as over-fishing, or to any of several natural ecosystem factors affecting survival, such as predation, absence of prey at critical life stages, or disease, either singly or in combination.
+A major goal of the science workshop was to find a sense of scientific consensus for the most plausible factors influencing the recovery of each injured resource, and to identify the appropriate research approaches to verify these factors.

 The factors constraining recovery may be broadly distinguished according to their relation to the oil spill.
-Spill-related factors include ecotoxicological effects such as oil toxicity (including heritable genetic damage), and effects on the structure of biological communities consequent to high mortality of key ecological species such as sea otters immediately after the spill.
-On the other hand, natural ecosystem factors such as predation, prey availability, reproductive habitat, disease, etc., continuously exert profound effects on species and communities.
-For this reason, an ecosystem approach is needed to complement ecotoxicological approaches, which generally focus on single species or issues.
-In addition, other human impacts (e.g., over-fishing) may also need to be considered in some cases, together with the possibility that some of these factors may interact synergistically.
-Nonetheless, the most fundamental question regarding non-recovering resources is whether the non-recovery is due to lingering effects of the spill, or is caused by other factors unrelated to the spill.
-The extent to which this question is clearly answered will provide the most meaningful measure of the success of this science strategy.
+Oil spill-related factors include ecotoxicological effects such as oil toxicity (including heritable genetic damage), and ecological effects on the structure of biological communities consequent to high mortality of key ecosystem components, such as sea otters immediately after the spill.
+On the other hand, natural ecological influences such as predation, prey availability, recruitment failure, reproductive habitat, disease, etc., continuously exert profound effects on species and communities.
+For this reason, an ecosystem approach is needed to complement ecotoxicological approaches, which generally focus on single species and causes.
+In addition, human factors (e.g. fishing) may also need to be considered in some cases, together with the possibility that some of these factors may interact synergistically.
+Nonetheless, the most fundamental question regarding non-recovering resources is whether the non-recovery is due to lingering effects of the spill, or is caused by other factors not directly related to the spill.
+The extent to which these questions are answered will provide the most meaningful measure of the success of this science strategy.